edgedb/rfcs/text/1005-edgedb-project.rst

 edgedb project status
 =====================

 Shows the information about a project.
+Includes information about the associated instance name, its status, as well as the migration status.

 Synopsis
 --------